ionelmc/django-easyfilters/docs/overview.rst

 to be displayed on the template.

-Then, in the template, just add ``{{ booksfilter }}`` to the template. books.
+Then, in the template, just add ``{{ booksfilter }}`` to the template.
 You can also use pagination e.g. using django-pagination:

 .. code-block:: django